-Combatting IUU Fishing'.
+10.0 Mr N B M Ranathunga, Director General (Technical), Ministry of Agriculture, Rural Economic Affairs, Irrigation and Fisheries & Aquatic Resources Development, Fisheries Sector, Government of Sri Lanka made a presentation on 'Sri Lanka: Combatting IUU Fishing'.
 Emphasizing on the importance of marine fisheries sector for the national economy, Mr Ranathunga said that the sector receives high priority in governmental policy.
 "The country has adopted an ecosystem approach to fisheries and co-management framework for sustainable development of marine fisheries.
 The country is committed towards curbing of IUU fishing and is party to all concerned international and regional agreements and arrangements.
 The country has amended its basic fisheries law: Fisheries and Aquatic Resources Act, No. 2 of 1996 (last amended in November 2017) and Fisheries (Regulation) of Foreign Fishing Boats Act, No. 59 of 1979 as amended in January 2018 to strengthen measures against IUU fishing, including provision of penalty for violation of law for both domestic and foreign fishing vessels.
-The specific measures taken by the country to curb IUU fishing include setting up of a Fisheries Monitoring Centre; separate registers for boats fishing in national waters and in international waters; deployment of observers on-board fishing vessels > 24 meter LOA and alternative observation mechanisms for smaller vessels and maintenance of logbook and reporting of catch data by the fishing vessels", said Mr Ranthunga.
-Further, the country has signed the PSMA and formulated the NPOA-IUU.
+The specific measures taken by the country to curb IUU fishing include setting up of a Fisheries Monitoring Centre; separate registers for fishing boats fishing in national waters and in international waters; deployment of observers on-board fishing vessels > 24 meter LOA and alternative observation mechanisms for smaller vessels and maintenance of logbook and reporting of catch data by the fishing vessels", said Mr Ranthunga.
+Further, the country has also signed PSMA and formulated NPOA-IUU.
 A new fisheries policy has also been developed and a new fisheries Act: Fisheries and Living Marine Resources Act is currently being formulated to further strengthen the governance.
 Mr Ranathunga's presentation is placed as Annex 9.